Robertboy18/Personal-Website/_posts/python-notes-from-Intro-to-machine-learning/2020-05-14-python-notes-from-Intro-to-machine-learning.md

 A few days ago I took this free course from Udacity: [Intro to Machine Learning](https://eu.udacity.com/course/intro-to-machine-learning--ud120).
 The machine learning related codes are quite easy to grasp since it simply uses the [scikit-learn](http://scikit-learn.org/) modules.
 But most of the supporting Python modules that are provided by this course were like a black-box to me.
 I had no idea how to download a file in Python or what's the difference between a list, a tuple and a dictionary.

 That's why I decided to read all of the provided Python modules and implement it myself.
-I ended up refactor most of the code so it's easier to understand.
+I ended up refactoring most of the code so it's easier to understand.

 So here are some notes and snippets of Python that I've been collecting so far.